-8-3-2.
-Research Question/Topic:
+11-2-2.
+Research Question/Topic

-The research question/topic is appropriate and is defined within the current paradigm and context of disciplinary academic literature.
+The research question/topic is appropriate and is defined within the current paradigm and context of academic literature in the discipline.

-8-3-3.
-Literature Review:
+11-2-3.
+Literature Review

-The literature referenced in the dissertation is both extensive and deep encompassing a broad range of sources and context to fully cover the necessary academic and other material to define and defend the research project's originality and significance.
+The literature referenced in the dissertation is both extensive and deep, encompassing a broad range of sources and has the context to fully cover the necessary academic and other material to define and defend the research project's originality and significance.

-8-3-4.
-Methodology:
+11-2-4.
+Methodology